caseyshields/Orion/README.md

 The front end is still in the conceptual phases, however a [UI experiment](https://caseyshields.github.io/starlog/index.html) has been written in [D3](https://d3js.org/).

 ## Components
+ - vmath : utility library of vector and spherical math routines
  - novas : USNO's astrometric software package
  - fk6 : loads raw FK6 catalogs into a catalog
  - catalog : module for filtering and sorting desired stars.